CarloWood/linuxviewer/src/vulkan/pipeline/README.md

 that points to a `task::PipelineCache` object wrapping a `vk::UniquePipelineCache`.
 There is exactly one `task::PipelineCache` (and thus pipeline cache) per unique `vulkan::pipeline::CacheData`, which means - one per `task::PipelineFactory`.
-In other words, each pipeline factory has its own pipeline cache object which allows them to run concurrently.
+In other words, each pipeline factory has its own pipeline cache object, which allows them to run concurrently.